Xaoc-xd/Dumpster-Fire/README.md

 ## Misc

 * Bunnyhop - Continue jumping by holding your jump key
+* Thirdperson - Allows you to use thirdperson in sv_cheats 0 servers
 * Autostrafe - Automatically strafe while airborne to gain speed
 * Auto Backstab - Automatically backstabs a player when you're behind them
 * Noisemaker Spam - Continuiously spam a Noisemaker